Plan the Perfect Retreat in Minneapolis Northwest

 If a casual outdoor retreat with yard games is more up your alley, consider Central Park in Maple Grove.
 The parks pavilion offers lots of space for indoor meetings and discussions and the endless beautiful green lawn offers many opportunities to conduct fun games and outdoor activities.
 Rent pickle ball, bags and/or bocce ball equipment, spend some time reflecting in the garden or put your teamwork to the test in the labyrinth.

 What’s a better release than a few swings on the golf course?
-Embrace the beauty of spring, summer or fall with a golf retreat.
+Embrace the beauty of spring, summer, fall, or even winter with a golf retreat.
 From traditional golf and disc golf to FootGolf and FlingGolf, you’ve got options to fit all skill levels and abilities.
 Enjoy top-tier golf at our Championship golf courses, Rush Creek Golf Club and Edinburgh USA.
 Both courses have ample event space to host any additional meetings and planning discussions, plus amazing food and drink selections.
 If you’re looking for a slightly lower key option and you have a wide range of abilities and skill levels, take on a laidback nine-hole round of golf at Brookland Golf Park or try the same course with a soccer ball instead of clubs with a round of FootGolf.
 If you’re really looking for a unique spin on golf, take the group out for a round of FlingGolf at Centerbrook Golf Course.
+Who says you can't have a golf retreat in the winter?
+Minneapolis Northwest is home to the first Topgolf, the year-round golf entertainment complex, in the state of Minnesota!
+With more than 100 climate-controlled bays, the weather holds no limits on your retreat.
+With a full-service restaurant, bars, private spaces and meeting rooms and a rooftop terrace with a fire pit —Topgolf offers endless options for creating a successful retreat!

 Learning new skills is a great way to build relationships outside the office while having fun.
 Try an ethnic cooking class or spice class at NOLA Bistro & Lounge, take the cake in cake design classes at Nadia Cakes, or learn how to cook with a variety of oils at Love That Olive.